 “30 min.”

-As I stared dumbly at an obfuscated screen, ears picked up a heavy thrumming of a helicopter.
-Its direction was unusual – flyer headed towards city centre and away from all military installations.
-Dignitaries rarely used this form of traversing.
-Singular loud target in the backdrop of vast sky was far too attractive of a target.
+As I stared dumbly at an obfuscated screen, my ears picked up a heavy thrumming.
+Helicopter.
+An unusual direction.
+The heavy flier was headed towards the city centre – away from all military installations.
+Dignitaries almost never used this form of traversing.
+Singular loud target in the backdrop of vast sky was far too attractive of a morsel.

 Were they passing through?
 I mentally followed it.
 Thumping stopped smack dab in the middle of skyscrapers.
-Echo was unmistakable.
+The echo was unmistakable.

 How curious.
-I wasn’t sufficiently conceited to assume it had anything to do with me, but the development was irregular enough for my professional side to want this information.
-I might be under direct threat, but I always was.
+I wasn’t sufficiently conceited to assume it had anything to do with me.
+Nevertheless, the development was simply irregular enough for my professional side to want this information.
+I might be under threat, but I always was.
 Life didn’t stop.
 Best of luck to them cornering anybody in a bustling metropolis anyway.

-I elbowed myself onto a doddering bus and actually left several contenders bent over on the pavement.
+I elbowed myself onto a doddering tram, leaving several contenders bent over on the pavement behind me.
 That hardly helped the inside situation.
-Unnameable wild beasts were more preferable companions to this travesty of a ride.
+Unnameable wild beasts were preferable to this crowded travesty of a ride.
 I always lost something from my pockets.
 Gripped the voicebox tight and resigned myself to a misplaced vial or two.
 Hopefully a nasty one.
-Pickpockets would get divine retribution for sticking nose into other people’s business.

-I disembarked one stop earlier.
+I disembarked a stop earlier.
 Eager to escape the smelly hotbox, but also to give myself a wider berth of approach.
 Had no desire to get right in important people’s faces.

 Did not even need to look to find the curious crowd.
-Citizens have been animatedly whispering about an unusual development, wondering about some imagined emergency.
+Citizens have been animatedly whispering about an unusual development, wondering about a possible emergency.
 In truth, as soon as I saw the black mechanical aggregate prominently bulging above their heads, I knew this was nothing but a rich brat acting spoiled.

 “Kalantan delegation?
 Today?”